Pattern-preserving optimal control problems with increasing time horizon: Optimal control problems with increasing time horizons

-\begin{rem} Condition \emph{2.}\ in Lemma~\ref{lemma:StateCOnstrainCoercivityLemmaG} is a coercivity condition with respect to $x$ which, as already explained in Remark \ref{rem_efc}, cannot be ensured by imposing a growth condition like {\em 1.(a)} with respect to the state variable.
-Nevertheless, such coercivity can be forced by prescribing a condition like {\em 1.(b)} on the state, that is a state constraint $x(\cdot)\in X$ with $X$ compact.
-Since, as already noted, such state constraint can be incorporated in the cost functional, the compactness hypotheses on $X$ can be seen as a particular case in which condition {\em 2.}\ holds.
-This is shown in the following corollary.
-Also the specific cases presented in Section~\ref{sec:ParticularCases} satisfy condition {\em2.} but, there, the coercivity w.r.t.\ $x$ is ``intrinsic", i.e., it is satisfied \emph{independently of the cost functional}.
-In those cases, it is the structure of the state equation itself that provides the required coercivity with respect to the state. \end{rem}
+As already explained in Remark \ref{rem_efc}, the condition of \emph{coercivity w.r.t.\ $x$} stated in Theorem~\ref{MT:StateConstrPatternPReserving2} cannot be ensured by imposing a growth condition like (c1) with respect to the state variable.
+Nevertheless, such coercivity can be forced by prescribing a condition like (c2) on the state, that is a state constraint $x(\cdot)\in X$ with $X$ compact.
+Since, as already noted, such state constraint can be incorporated in the cost functional, the compactness hypotheses on $X$ can be seen as a particular case in which the \emph{coercivity w.r.t.\ $x$} condition holds.
+This is shown in Corollary \ref{MT:StateConstrPatternPReserving2SC} that we are going to prove.
+Also the specific cases presented in Section~\ref{sec:ParticularCases} satisfy the coercivity condition but, there, the coercivity w.r.t.\ $x$ is ``intrinsic", i.e., it is satisfied \emph{independently of the cost functional}.
+In those cases, it is the structure of the state equation itself that provides the required coercivity with respect to the state.